JuliaLang/julia/doc/manual/parallel-computing.rst

 - Julia workers must NOT be started with ``--worker``.
 Starting with ``--worker`` will result in the newly launched workers defaulting to the TCP/IP socket transport implementation
-- For every incoming logical connection with a worker, ``Base.process_messages(rd::AsyncStream, wr::AsyncStream)`` must be called.
+- For every incoming logical connection with a worker, :func:`Base.process_messages(rd::IO, wr::IO)` must be called.
-  This launches a new task that handles reading and writing of messages from/to the worker represented by the ``AsyncStream`` objects
+  This launches a new task that handles reading and writing of messages from/to the worker represented by the ``IO`` objects
-- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initializaton
+- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initialization
 - Field ``connect_at::Any`` in :class:`WorkerConfig` can be set by the cluster manager when ``launch`` is called.
 The value of this field is passed in in all ``connect`` callbacks.
 Typically, it carries information on *how to connect* to a worker.
 For example, the TCP/IP socket transport uses this field to specify the ``(host, port)`` tuple at which to connect to a worker

 ``kill(manager, pid, config)`` is called to remove a worker from the cluster.
-On the master process, the corresponding ``AsyncStream`` objects must be closed by the implementation to ensure proper cleanup.
+On the master process, the corresponding ``IO`` objects must be closed by the implementation to ensure proper cleanup.
 The default implementation simply executes an ``exit()`` call on the specified remote worker.

-``examples/clustermanager/simple`` is an example that shows a simple implementation using unix domain sockets for cluster setup
+``examples/clustermanager/simple`` is an example that shows a simple implementation using UNIX domain sockets for cluster setup.

 Network requirements for LocalManager and SSHManager
 ----------------------------------------------------